 This course may be delivered in collaboration with the NRC.
 Your classes would be entirely on the NRC Campus at Farmlodge.

 This Science-based A Level subject focuses on technological solutions to the energy and environmental problems facing the world today.

-This qualification will allow learners to: - Research the need to manage our planet's resources more effectively and explore how our society will make the transition to a more sustainable way of living; - Appreciate how Science and Technology can contribute towards a sustainable economy and society.
+This qualification will allow learners to:

+- Research the need to manage our planet's resources more effectively and explore how our society will make the transition to a more sustainable way of living; - Appreciate how Science and Technology can contribute towards a sustainable economy and society.
-Progression and career opportunities

-Progress to university to study degree in renewable energy related disciplines such Environmental Science, Architectural Engineering, Energy, Energy Management, Clean Technology and Renewable Energy Engineering.
+Progress to university to study degree renewable energy related disciplines such Environmental Science, Architectural Engineering, Energy, Management, Energy Clean Technology and Renewable Energy Engineering.

-Assessment

 Units include:

+Year 1 Unit 1 (AS) The Earth's Capacity to Support Human Activity (Coursework)

+Unit 2 (AS) Renewable Energy Technologies (Exam)

+Year 2

-Year 1 Unit 1 (AS) The Earth's Capacity to Support Human Activity (Coursework) Unit 2 (AS) Renewable Energy Technologies (Exam) Year 2 Unit 1 (A2) Building and Managing a Sustainable Future (Exam) Unit 2 (A2) Environmental Building Performance and Measurement (Coursework) Entry Requirements Learners must have at least 4 GCSE's at grade C or above or relevant qualifications.
+Unit 1 (A2) Building and Managing a Sustainable Future (Exam)

+Unit 2 (A2) Environmental Building Performance and Measurement (Coursework)

+Learners must have at least 4 GCSE's at grade C or above or relevant qualifications.
 GCSE's must include Mathematics and one Science subject.

-Exam Board: CCEA Contact: Mrs Alexander
+Contact: Mrs Alexander